-Keeping in theme with the rest of the year, the 2020 holiday shopping season was… well, like nothing the retail world has ever seen before.
-Instead of waiting in line for 5 a.m. doorbusters, consumers opted to do most of their shopping from their couches — rapidly expediting a trend that’s been building steam for several years.
+Keeping in theme with the rest of the year, the holiday shopping season was… well, like nothing the retail world has ever seen before.
+Instead of waiting in line for 5 a.m. doorbusters, consumers opted to do most of their shopping from their couches — rapidly expediting a trend that’s been rapidly expanding for years now.

 Well, Santa hasn’t been known to double back and pick up the gifts he didn’t quite get right.
 So what does that increase in online shopping mean for the expensive headache we’ve all come to know as product returns?
-According to one last-mile trucking executive: it means that January 2021 became “the mother of all return seasons.”
+According to one last-mile trucking executive: it means that January is now perennially “the mother of all return seasons.”

 In some cases, major retailers like Amazon and Walmart are telling consumers to just keep the items; don’t send your unwanted goods back, keep them and we’ll refund the purchase anyway.
 Retailers are using artificial intelligence tools to determine the economic “tipping point” where return shipping fees and other restocking costs make it cost-prohibitive to take the item back.
 Basically: If it’s smarter (and cheaper) for the customer to keep the goods, the seller will simply let them.

 Whether bought in-store or through an online eCommerce platform, returns have always been an expensive wrench in the already complex logistics operations of sellers, eating into bottom-line profits.
 One industry estimate pegged the cost of completing a return at more than 50% of the original product cost.